ksmc/ci/Development/README.md

   * Why TDD?
     * Forcing a developer, data scientest, or data architect to explicitly define what needs to be done
   * What is TDD?
+  * QA engineer and dev right the test cases together
+  * Outline the process
   * How do you to incorporate this in analysis work?
 * Version Control
   * What is VC and what type of VC should we use?